facebookresearch/diplomacy_searchbot/README.md

 . fair_activate.sh
 ```

 After each pull it's recommended to run `make` to re-compile internal C++ and protobuf code.
-In case of missing dependencies, run `make deps` to install all depenndencies.
+In case of missing dependencies, run `make deps` to install all dependencies.

 ### Running tasks